Growing organic garlic

 Planting

 In Montana, garlic is planted in the autumn before the soil freezes.
-We plant ours from mid-late October.
+We plant ours from early October.
 Carefully break the cloves apart from the bulb stems.
-Cloves from the largest bulbs will tend to beget the largest bulbs at harvest time.
+The largest cloves from the largest bulbs will tend to beget the largest bulbs at harvest time.
 Double cloves or others deemed to be too small, deformed or a little soft are better employed in the kitchen.
 Cloves should be planted a minimum of 6” apart and 2.5” deep.
 To make the holes we use an old-fashioned dibber (ie a broom handle with a piece of tape around it to mark a depth of 2.5”).
 Make sure that the pointed end of each clove is up and the root end down.
 Along each of the raised beds we plant three rows of garlic.
 This makes it easy to reach across while both planting the cloves in the fall and when weeding in spring.
 Cover the cloves with soil.
 We overlay the planted beds with up to 6” of mulch.
 You can use grass clippings, leaves, wood chips or even cardboard.
 We use chopped-up, aged straw which is cheap and plentiful around here but be aware that it can contain lots of unwanted seeds.
 If you don’t keep up with the weeding, you might end up with a prize-winning field of wheat!
 In windy places, such as ours, you may have to find a way of holding the straw down so it doesn’t blow away.
 We use sheep netting laid over the top and held down with stakes.
 Once the garlic appears in the spring, the netting is removed carefully to avoid damaging the young shoots.

 Growing